boochtek/checklists/Interview-Questions.md

 * What is a proxy?
     * What is a reverse proxy? (_people have a hard time putting this into words_)
 * What’s the difference between TCP and UDP?
-* What are the advantages and disadvantages of HTTP being stateless?
-    * How can a web app maintain state on top of a stateless protocol?
-* How do the HTTP methods correspond to the CRUD verbs?
-* What are the parts of an HTTP request?
-    * Can you name some HTTP request and response headers?
-* Which HTTP methods are idempotent?
-Which are NOT idempotent?
-    * What does "idempotent" mean?
-* Which HTTP methods are "safe"?
-    * What's the problem with GET requests that make database changes?
-* What happens when you enter `google.com` in a web browser?
 * Can you name the 7 layers of the OSI model?
     * Can you name the 4 layers of the TCP/IP stack?
 * How does a TCP handshake work?